wsuzume/breath/README.md

       - {{{PORT}}}
 ```

-When you execute `breath read`, it produces `breath.yml` from all `*.breath` files in your current working directory as below.
+When you execute `retriever read`, it produces `retriever.yml` from all `*.rtvr` files in your current working directory as below.

 ```
-./docker-compose.breath:
+./docker-compose.rtvr:
   extension:
   env_vars:
     ROOT_DIRECTORY:
     CERT_FILES_DIRECTORY:
     PORT:

-./other/breath_file.breath:
+./other/breath_file.trvr:
   extension:
   env_vars:
     AAA: